technoon-org/technoon.org/courses.md

 more important it is to store it safely and to be able to track all your changes.
 This is where Git comes in.
 Git is a powerful version control tool which is now industry-standard.
-This 4-session course starts from scratch, explaining why, and how you should use Git.
+This 4-session course starts from scratch, explaining why and how you should use Git.
 No previous experience is required.

 By the end of this course, you will be able to:

 * Use Git from the command-line
-* Save, inspect, restore every change to your files over time
+* Save, inspect, and restore every change to your files over time
 * Collaborate with others using industry standard practices for branch management